 When you head to the store, look for fruits and veggies you can stuff in a reusable produce bag.
 Build on those choices with whole grains and locally raised meats, eggs and cheeses.
 When it comes to those animal products, your best bet will be to purchase from a local market.
 This way, you’ll know the food hasn’t been shipped across the country (equalling significant transportation emissions) before reaching your plate.

 Packing is a big problem.
 When was the last time you headed to the supermarket for a routine weekly shopping trip without using any plastic bags or purchasing any food in packaging?
 Even seemingly wholesome eggs come in a disposable (albeit recyclable) container!

-Eliminating packaging from your life helps you keep debris and rubbish out of landfills.
+Eliminating packaging from your life helps you keep debris and rubbish out of landfills which will reduce your carbon footprint.
 Switch to reusable bags for toting your groceries, and consider investing in reusable egg cartons, bulk food jars and reusable glass milk jugs.

 According to the Australian Department of the Environment, transportation accounts for about 14 per cent of the country’s carbon emissions.
 Even if you can’t completely eliminate your automobile from your life, there are plenty of ways to reduce your reliance on it.
 If you live in a large city like Sydney or Melbourne, there’s no reason not to take public transportation to and from work and when running daily errands.
 You could also consider cycling to work.
 If you live close enough to your office, you might even consider walking!

-If you are planning on moving this year, consider looking for a home in a location that has a high walkability rating on Walkscore.com.
-This will ensure you don't have to jump in the car and burn petrol every time you need to go to the supermarket.
+If you are planning on moving this year, consider looking for a home in a location that has a high walkability rating on Walkscore.com to reduce your carbon footprint.
+This will ensure you don’t have to jump in the car and burn petrol every time you need to go to the supermarket.